Skip to content

 # Scan a local repo, console output

-agent-smith security-scan --repo ./my-project --branch feature/auth --output sarif
+agent-smith security-scan --repo ./my-api --branch feature/auth --output markdown

 # Scan only the diff of a pull request